virto-network/website/docs/whitepaper.md

 ## 5 Economics

-### 5.1 Tokens:

-1. Native Token Our chain uses Kusama as our native token, which follows Kusama Network governance and distribution.
+1. Native Token: Our chain uses Kusama as our native token, which follows Kusama Network governance and distribution.
 We allow staking with Kusama for participants to get rewards.
+2. Land Token: Land token is the NFT within LIP representing the geo land.
+On each community level, the total geo land cell that represents a single community is around 5 km<sup>2</sup>, derived from level 7 of H3([Hexagonal hierarchical geospatial indexing system](https://h3geo.org/)) [Resolution](https://h3geo.org/docs/core-library/restable/).
+The higher level it goes, the land size is divided by 7 until level 13 which represents around 43.9m<sup>2</sup>.
+These minimal land units represent 1 unit of the land token.
+Therefore each community holds around 117.6K land tokens within the 5 km<sup>2</sup> geo cell.
-2. Marketplace Token Each marketplace that connects to LIP can mint their own tokens by enabling their services.
+3. Marketplace Token: Each marketplace that connects to LIP can mint their own tokens by enabling their services.
 They also establish their own governance system and token economics.
 For every trade in the marketplace, the marketplace token is charged as local tax and locked within the land cell.
-3. Land Token Land token is the NFT within LIP representing the geo land.
-On each community level, the total geo land cell that represents a single community is around 5 km2, derived from level 7 of H3([Hexagonal hierarchical geospatial indexing system](https://h3geo.org/)) [Resolution](https://h3geo.org/docs/core-library/restable/).
-The higher level it goes, the land size is divided by 7 until level 13 which represents around 43.9m2.
-These minimal land units represent 1 unit of the land token.
-Therefore each community holds around 117.6K land tokens within the 5 km2 geo cell.

-### 5.2 Key Functions of Land Token
+### 5.1 Land Token
+#### 5.1.1 Key Functions
 - Network Utility Token: Land token is a tradable NFT token, and also utilized in reward for staking and other network activities.